 Reversing hypothyroid fatigue is often easier said than done.
 It might seem that increasing thyroid hormones in the body would do the trick and while that’s part of the solution, it often doesn’t reverse all the other issues it causes in the body — such as a decrease in energy levels.

 Don’t worry, we’re going to detail nine different ways you can increase your energy levels after experiencing hypothyroidism:

 Reduce Adrenal and Cortisol Levels

 A high level of thyroid-stimulating hormone (TSH) and a low level of thyroxine are some of the many biomarkers of hypothyroidism.
-Since cortisol levels tend to increase as TSH increases — and too much cortisol can worsen your fatigue symptoms — you should find a way to reduce cortisol levels.
+Since cortisol levels tend to increase as TSH increases — and too much cortisol can worsen your fatigue symptoms — you should work with a functional medicine doctor who understands how to reduce cortisol levels.

 Regulate Iron and Ferritin Levels

 Iron is a necessary nutrient in the energy production process and ferritin is a protein that stores iron.
 In addition to that, iron is necessary for proper thyroid hormone production.
 Since an underactive thyroid can lead to an iron deficiency, you should increase your iron consumption.

 Vitamin B12 is another nutrient that’s heavily involved in the energy production process at the mitochondrial level.
 And while most people turn to oral and sublingual Vitamin B12 medication, I recommend taking Vitamin B12 shots to enhance absorption and bypass the digestive system.